wikimedia/operations-software-varnish-libvmod-netmapper/README.rst

 -----

 Prototype
-    ``init(STRING DatabaseFile, INT CheckInterval)`` Return value
+    ``init(STRING Label, STRING DatabaseFile, INT CheckInterval)`` Return value
     VOID
 Description
-    Initializes netmapper with a given JSON database and reload check interval (in seconds), for this VCL.
+    Loads a given JSON database with the given Label and reload check interval (in seconds), for this VCL.
 The database is checked via stat(2) for changes every check interval, and reloaded on the fly when altered.
+The Label is used to differentiate multiple databases during runtime map() calls.
 Example
         ::

                 sub vcl_init {
-                    netmapper.init("/path/to/netmap.json", 42);
+                    netmapper.init("mydb", "/path/to/mydb.json", 42);
                 }